Kuldeep Yadav: Personal life

 On 4 June 2025, Kuldeep announced his engagement to childhood friend Vanshika.
+He tied knot married to Vanshika Chadha on 14 March 2026 in Mussoorie.

 Outside of cricket, Kuldeep has a keen interest in football, and is a fan of La Liga club FC Barcelona.
 He has also mentioned being interested in starting football academies in India in the future.
 Kuldeep started a YouTube channel in August 2025, where he posts content centred around football.
 As of September 2025, the channel has amassed 22,000 subscribers.